uchicago-library/uchicago-library.github.io/docs/recipe_exercise.md

 At a high level, `Recipe Tracker` should let the user do the following:

 * browse the full set of recipes that are in the app
-* delete a recipe from the app'
+* delete a recipe from the app
 * enter a new recipe into the app
 * edit a recipe that is in the app

-To get started, we recommend focusing on the first two of these features.
-The next two can be added once the first two fully work.
+The initial version of this spec will only describe the first two features.
+Once those are ready, we'll add a further section to the spec explaining how the second two will work.

-### Routes
+### Data Model

 A recipe should be a bundle of data containing the following
 information: